pnikic/clint/README.md

 ### Credits and license
 * This website is based on [pgn4web][2]
-* The engine currently used is Stockfish compiled to JavaScript.
-The release is obtained from [stockfish.js][3]
+* The engine currently used is Stockfish compiled to WASM.
+The release is obtained from [stockfish.wasm.js][3]
 * Icons present on the website are from [Font Awesome][5]
 * The layout of components is inspired by [lichess][10]
 * The above items remains subject to their original licenses (if any)